Rhythm Riding with Nataraja

 In Hindu mythology Nataraj is a four-armed, wild-haired dancer who balances atop a dwarf demon named Apasmara while he performs a dance said to destroy humankind’s ignorance.
 Apasmara, who represents spiritual ignorance, must be subdued and managed rather than killed.
 In this way, Nataraj’s story is about acceptance of that which is.

-Whereas we mere mortals tend to fear nature’s cycles – of birth, death, and rebirth – Nataraj, an incarnation of Shiva, happily rides these rhythms, benevolently assisting in the destruction of the universe so that new life can emerge.
+Whereas we mere mortals tend to fear nature’s cycles – of birth, death, and rebirth – Nataraj, an incarnation of Shiva, happily rides them.
+Benevolently, he assists in the destruction of the universe so that new life can emerge.
 In Nataraj’s eyes, winter is no time to shrink, mourn or hibernate, it’s a time to celebrate wildly as we prepare for the rebirth of springtime.

-To explore the pose’s significance, you might try it balanced upon a block which can symbolize the dwarf demon underfoot who if freed would see to it that we remain shackled to our own little turbulences.
+Try it balanced upon a block which can symbolize the dwarf demon underfoot who if freed would see to it that we remain shackled to our ego experience and its turbulences.
 Stand on the block to symbolically break free of the patterns that keep you bound to fearful living.

 While you execute Natarajasana, in whatever form you have chosen, feel lifted and light, peaceful and celebratory.
 Let nature’s rhythms course through you without resistance.
 Keep the beat with your breath and give yourself over to the moment.

 My name is Kalem Warner.
 And I am a professional academic writer with many years of experience in writing.

 My main focus is to solve problems related to writing.
 And I have been doing it for many years.
 I have been with several groups as a volunteer and have assisted clients in many ways.

 My love for writing has no end.
 It is like the air we breathe, something I cherish with all my being.
 I am a passionate writer who started at an early age.